-Fluid therapy is the administration of fluids for prevention of illness or treatment of many illnesses.
-Fluids are most commonly administered by intravenous (through a catheter placed into a vein) but can also be administered into bones, under the skin or by mouth.
+Fluid therapy is the administration of fluids for the prevention of illness or treatment of many illnesses.
+Fluids are most commonly administered intravenously (through a catheter placed into a vein) but can also be administered into bones, under the skin, or by mouth.
 Often the fluids used are a balanced saline solution used during anesthesia or to treat dehydration and shock.
-For compromised patients, fluids containing additional nutrients, electrolytes or medications are used to treat their specific conditions.
-We carry infusion pumps at both clinics to allow accurate and controlled delivery of fluids to our patients.
+For compromised patients, fluids containing additional nutrients, electrolytes, or medications are used to treat their specific conditions.
+We carry infusion pumps to allow accurate and controlled delivery of fluids to our patients.

-We offer an in-house pharmacy at both clinics.
-They are well stocked and contain and variety of prescription medications, nutritional supplements, vaccines, and prescription parasite control products (including flea, tick and heartworm preventatives).
-Our in-house pharmacies allow us to dispense your pet’s necessary medications during your visit.
+Our office offers a fully stocked in-house pharmacy.
+We are well stocked and contain and variety of prescription medications, nutritional supplements, vaccines, and prescription parasite control products (including flea, tick, and heartworm preventatives).
+Our in-house pharmacy allows us to dispense your pet’s necessary medications during your visit.
 On occasion, your pet may require a medication that we do not keep in stock.
 We provide special orders for these medications or can write a script for you to have filled at a human pharmacy.